HSS FLYING FIELD RULES

 winches, electric motors or bungee hi-starts.
 Gliders should use the area north of the runway with care.
 Gliders in flight have the right-of-way over powered aircraft.
 Gliders in flight have the right-of-way over gliders being launched.
 Do not fly behind the flight line, (over the paved pedestrian path) or anywhere south of the winchline.

 6.2 Electric powered model aircraft: Electric powered models are to be flown from the runway shown on the map.
-Do not fly behind the flight line (or dead line), over the paved pedestrian path or anywhere south of the runway.
 Do not fly behind the flight line, (over the paved pedestrian path) or anywhere south of the runway.
 Powered aircraft must yield right-of-way to gliders.
 Pilots must remain out of the landing area except when retrieving their planes.

 6.3 Slope soaring gliders: Slope soaring gliders may use the bluff at the western edge of Fairview Park.
 Electric powered aircraft are not allowed on the bluff.
 Pilots should avoid landing in the vernal pools.
 Pilots must follow frequency control procedures.